Brook floater: Survival threats and conservation

 The brook floater is sensitive to habitat loss for development, dams and road crossings, pollution, summer droughts, trampling, sedimentation, flow alteration, and low oxygen conditions.
-Hybridization with elktoe (Alasmidonta marginata), a longtime ally, has also shown to be a threat.
+Hybridization with elktoe (Alasmidonta marginata), a longtime ally, has also been shown to be a threat.
 Research has also shown the population is highly fragmented, low in density, prone to mortality due to old age and there are also low chances of longevity and viable reproduction.
 Trematoda rhopalocercous cercaria is a parasite of the brook floater.
-Current research shows population that were largely and widespread known declined by 50% t0 95% to almost extinct.
+Current research shows populations that were large and widespread have declined by 50% to 95% to almost extinct.

 While the IUCN lists it as Vulnerable, the states of New Jersey, Virginia, Massachusetts and New Hampshire all list it as Endangered, Threatened in Vermont, Maine and New York, Rare/Endangered in Connecticut, Extinct in Rhode Island and "Species of Special Concern" by the federal government.